CarrieForle/change-lockscreen/README.md

 # ChangeLockscreen

-A daemon to change lockscreen every time the computer is locked and start up.
+A Windows daemon to change lockscreen every time the computer is locked and start up.
 This repo is being tested and developed on Windows 11.